-This definition is to be reviewed by December 2015, particularly with regard to the threshold value of 50%, and also to whether "materials having internal structure or surface structure in the nanoscale such as complex nano-component nano-materials including nano-porous and nano-composite materials should be included."
+This definition is to be reviewed by the end of 2018, particularly with regard to the threshold value of 50%, and also to whether "materials having internal structure or surface structure in the nanoscale such as complex nano-component nano-materials including nano-porous and nano-composite materials should be included."

 The Commission does not wish this definition to prejudice the scope of statutory provisions: "It may in some cases be necessary to exclude certain materials from the scope of application of specific legislation or legislative provisions even if they fall within the definition."
 This could lead to one and the same material being considered a nanomaterial and subject to particular risk assessment in one legal area, and not in another.
 This possibility, which in the first instance is only theoretical, is all the more probable given the wide scope of the definition.

 "Natural" materials could also mean materials which are quarried and processed in high tonnages.

 "Incidental materials" could for example include welding fumes.